heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 __RAG (Retrieval augmented generation) and Knowledge Graphs/Graph RAG/KAG__
+My thoughts:
-> * Note: This may be different from multi-modal RAG, where the context is in multiple modalities (e.g., image, text, video, ...) represented as embedding, and the query is based on fuzzy serach in vector db.
+* This may be different from multi-modal RAG, where the context is in multiple modalities (e.g., image, text, video, ...) represented as embedding, and the query is based on fuzzy serach in vector db.
 If we need to query the knowledge in KGs, we need to rely on other query engine, such as SPAEQL on graphs.
-> * Graph RAG/KAG may be more valuable in domain-specific area.
+* Graph RAG/KAG may be more valuable in domain-specific area.
 1. (A very good paper for beginners) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks (NeurIPS 2020) [[Paper](https://arxiv.org/pdf/2005.11401.pdf)]
 2. OpenSPG, a knowledge graph engine developed by Ant Group in collaboration with OpenKG [[Website](https://spg.openkg.cn/)] [[Github](https://github.com/OpenSPG/openspg/tree/master)] ⭐
 > * an open engine for knowledge graph designed and implemented on the basis of SPG framework, which provides explicit semantic representations, logical rule definitions, operator frameworks (construction, inference) and other capabilities for the domain knowledge graphs, and supports pluggable adaptation of basic engines and algorithmic services by various vendors to build customized solutions.